-To: JPB Work Program-Legislative - Planning Committee Through: Michelle Bouchard Acting Executive Director From: Casey Fromson Chief Communications Officer 50 Percent Off Promotional Campaign Update Subject: Finance Committee Work Program-Staff Coordinating Recommendation Council Reviewed Legislative-Planning Committee
+To: JPB Work Program-Leg islative - Planning Committee Through: Michelle Bouchard Acting Executive Director From: Casey Fromson Chief Communications Officer Subject: 50 Percent Off Promot ional Campaign Update Finance Com Recommenda nning Council Reviewed Staff Coordinating Council Recommendation Action This item is info ormation only.
+Significance ned in April 2022.
+The attached pressights from the campaign. entation highlights Budget Impact None Background office and weel kday and weekend even r the month of April.
+With many peo its increasing, Caltrain offered this i eniently and affordably.
+The price ncentive so customers Prepared By: Robert Casumbal Director, Marketing and Market Research 650-508-6280

-Recommendation

-This item is information only.

-The Caltrain 50% Off Promotion launched in April 2022.
-The attached presentation highlights the Marketing and Communications insights from the campaign.

-None

-Caltrain discounted all fares by 50% for the month of April.
-With many people returning to the office and weekday and weekend events increasing, Caltrain offered this incentive so customers can travel where they need to go conveniently and affordably.
-The price reduction applied to all fares except the Go Pass.

-Prepared By: Robert Casumbal Director, Marketing and Market 650-508-6280 Research

-To: Joint Powers Board Through: Michelle Bouchard Acting Executive Director From: Casey Fromson Chief Communications Officer Subject: State and Federal Legislative Update Finance Com Recommend

-Staff proposes the Committee recommend the Board:

-1. Receive the attached Federal and State Legislative Updates

-The 2022 Legislative Program establishes the principles that will guide the legislative and regulatory advocacy efforts.
+To: Joint Powers Board Through: Michelle Bouchard Acting Executive Director From: Casey Fromson Chief Communications Officer Subject: State and Federal Legislative Update Finance Con Recommend 5 Stati coordinating council Staff proposes the Committee recommend the Board: 1.
+Receive the attached Federal and State Legislative Updates Significance The 2022 Legislative Program establishes the principles that will guide the legislative and regulatory advocacy efforts.
 Based on those principles, staff coordinates closely with our Federal and State advocates on a wide variety of issues that are considered in Congress and the State legislature.
 The attached reports highlight the recent issues and actions that are relevant to the Board.